rycolab/website/content/classes/intro-nlp-s21/main.md

 +++
 ## Course Description
 This course presents topics in natural language processing with an emphasis on modern techniques, primarily focusing on statistical and deep learning approaches.
-The course provides an overview of the primary areas of research in language processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language systems.e processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language systems.
+The course provides an overview of the primary areas of research in language processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language processing systems.

 The objective of the course is to learn the basic concepts in the statistical processing of natural languages.
 The course will be project-oriented so that the students can also gain hands-on experience with state-of-the-art tools and techniques.